 Modelling some scenarios and ‘what-if’ situations, such as inflation or salary increases/decreases, will help put situations into context and allow you to prepare.
 Conducting a risk analysis and considering development and local planning will also be beneficial here.

-Researching into the local and national education community will give you oversight of changes in funding, keeping you on top of your planning.
+Researching the local and national education community will give you oversight of changes in funding, keeping you on top of your planning.

 Once your budget has attained approval from the governing body/trustees, it can be implemented.
 The monitoring and evaluation stage will now begin.